What is an SBA Business Plan?

 Executive Summary

-The executive summary provides a high-level overview of your company.
+The executive summary provides a concise overview of the business, highlighting key details such as the business name, location, and financial requirements.
 This introductory section should include what your company is and why it will be successful.
-You should include your main competitive advantage, USP, and the mission or vision statement.
+You should consist of your main competitive advantage, USP, and the mission or vision statement.

 Company Description